saltyorg/Sandbox/.github/PULL_REQUEST_TEMPLATE.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Please also note any relevant details for your test configuration.
+You can use the checkboxes below or delete them as you wish.

+- [ ] This is not a test I performed
-- [ ] I didn't read what this says
+- [ ] I did not read the paragraph above this before checking this box
-- [ ] And then I checked these boxes
+- [ ] I blindly checked three boxes without reading any of the text